Chicago Pedestrian Accident Lawyers

 In some cases it might have been the pedestrian who was distracted and stepped out in front of the vehicle with little or no warning.
 Even though pedestrians have the right of way, they also have the responsibility to look before crossing and to take reasonable actions to be safe, such as not darting out into traffic.

 If you did indeed look both ways before crossing, or you crossed at an intersection and had a walk signal, and were hit by a driver who was texting or drinking coffee or just not paying attention, you may have a good chance at recovering damages through an insurance settlement or a lawsuit.
 As the person bringing the claim, it’s up to you to prove that you deserve compensation.
-An experienced personal injury lawyer can help you to investigate the accident and gather the evidence you’ll need to prove your case, such as accident reports, photographs, witness statements, and medical records and bills.
+Our experienced Chicago accident lawyers can help you to investigate the accident and gather the evidence you’ll need to prove your case, such as accident reports, photographs, witness statements, and medical records and bills.
+For help with gathering evidence and proceeding with your pedestrian accident claim, contact us today.
+(312) 236-2900.

 Common Types of Injuries in Pedestrian Accidents